jaalto/project--emacs-epackage-template/README.rst

 Description
 ===========

-Epackages are software packages for `Emacs`_ the provide easy installation.
-Similar to Windows MSI or Linux *.rpm or *.deb.
+Epackages are preformatted software packages for `Emacs`_ that provide easy way to install more features to Emacs.
+Similar to concept of Windows MSI or Linux *.rpm (Redhat) and *.deb (`Debian`_) packages.

 This directory contains template files for the Emacs packaging system called "Distributed Emacs Lisp Package System (`DELPS`_), or in short